 Other than water (actually #1), ‘food’ is practical to start with for general preparedness.

 Note: Learn what to do with the basics.
 Most folks don’t.
 For example, learn how to mill your own flour from wheat.
 Learn how to make a loaf of bread without a bread maker.
 Learn how to make foods from their basic ingredients.
-Learn how to garden for food.
+How to garden for food.

 Note: Store what you eat, and eat what you store.
 Integrate your storage foods into your regular diet.
 Learn to eat foods that are not ‘processed’.
 Not only is it healthier, but learning to ‘do it yourself’ will better prepare you.

-A person can actually survive on ‘just’ water for weeks, and although while not eating any food you will become weaker and weaker, you would live (for awhile).
-On the contrary, without consuming any water whatsoever, a person will not survive much beyond 3 days!
+A person can actually survive without food for weeks.
+Although while not eating any food you will become weaker and weaker, you would live/survive (for awhile).
+However without consuming any water whatsoever, a person will not survive much beyond 3 – 7 days!
 Apart from the air we breathe, water is the absolute basic ingredient for life.
 Water is fairly easy to store, so get that taken care of… Discover alternative sources of water in your area (just in case).
 Consider additional preps to treat and purify water for safe drinking such as boiling, filtration, or chemical treatment tablets, regular bleach, etc..

 WHEAT / WHOLE GRAINS / RICE / BEANS